vskyny/Alpha-scroll-flat-list/README.md

 ## Props

-- Every FlatList props
+- Every SectionList props
 - hideSideBar (bool | default: false): if true the alphabetical sidebar wouldn't be shown.
 - scrollKey (string | default: 'name'): the property name from the item list that would be used for scrolling.
 - activeColor (string | default: '#52bad5'): the color of the alphabetical sidebar pointer.
 - reverse (bool | default: false): by default the alphabetical sidebar is from A to Z. If reverse is true, it would be Z to A.
-- itemHeight (number | default: 20): the height of each rendered item (this is needed to calculate the scrollToIndex on the FlatList).
+- itemHeight (number | default: 20): the height of each rendered item (this is needed to calculate the scrollToIndex on the SectionList).
 - scrollBarColor (string | default: '#000'): the color of the letters in the side alphabetic scrollbar.
 - scrollBarFontSizeMultiplier (number | default: 1): a multiplier for scaling the fontsize (it uses *react-native-responsive-fontsize* for a responsive approach)
 - onScrollStarts (function | default: does nothing): a function that executes when the index scroll starts.